lvtute/Android-Examples/README.md

 ## 5. **Menu demo**
 * App features:
-  * [x] Choose language and save it to shared preferences.
-If there is saved language, then load it and don't ask again.
+  * [x] Ask user to choose a language and save it to shared preferences.
+If there is saved language, then load it and doesn't ask again.
 * New techniques used:
   * [x] Alert dialog